Pork Belly Burnt Ends

 - Can be purchased at Costco or at a local butcher

-- Sizes will vary but at Costco they measure approximately 15″ x 12″ (this is plenty for a good size gathering as an appetizer).
+- Sizes will vary, but at Costco they measure about 15″ x 12″ (big enough for an appetizer at a good-sized gathering).

 Ingredients